-The 2007 Platinum Eagle represents an exciting issue for the bullion and collector coin series.
+The 2007 Platinum Eagle (Buy on eBay) represents an exciting issue for the bullion and collector coin series.
 Higher platinum prices led to low mintages for the bullion coins, a special set was issued to mark the 10th anniversary of the series, and an extremely scarce pre-production strike or error was inadvertently released.

 The market price of platinum began the year around the $1,100 per ounce level and moved steadily higher finish the year at $1,530 per ounce.
 The average cumulative price for the entire year was $1303.50.
 The rapid ascent perhaps gave more buyers pause, resulting in low bullion coin sales.
 Both the one-half ounce and one-quarter ounce versions experienced their lowest mintages on record at 7,001 and 8,402, respectively.

 On July 17, 2007, the United States Mint began sales of the numismatic versions of the coins, which included both proof and uncirculated strikes.
 The reverse of each coin featured the second design within a three year series depicting the foundations of American democracy.
 To recognize the executive branch, a bald eagle was shown with its wings spread representing freedom and a shield at its chest ready to enforce laws and guarantee those freedoms.
 The word “FREEDOM” appeared on a ribbon draped across the shield.
 The reverse was designed by Thomas Cleveland and engraved by Phebe Hemphill.